 - Go off the beaten path in Scotland to see highlights and lesser-known gems

-- Take a tour of all the castles you fancy in Scotland to learn about their myths and history
+- Take a castle tour of Scotland to learn more about local history and myths

-Edinburgh, with its international airport, is often the gateway to Scotland.
-Whether you come for a city break or pass through at the beginning or end of your trip, it is worth the visit.
+Last but not least is the Scottish capital, Edinburgh.
+Whether you're visiting on a city break or passing through at the beginning or end of your trip, it is worth a visit.

-In summer local legend says the city doubles in size as performers and fun-seekers flock to the many festivals held in the capital.
-Whether that factoid is true or not, there are definitely well over 3,000 shows across more than 300 venues.
-So, yes, lots to see.
+In summer, locals say that the city doubles in size as performers and fun-seekers flock to the many festivals held in the capital.
+Whether that fact is true or not, in August you could treat yourself to one (or more) of the 3,000 shows hosted by festivals across the city.

-- Warm yourself up, no matter the weather, with our summertime whisky tours
+- Warm yourself up, no matter the weather, on a Scotland tour with a distillery visit

 Summer festivals & events in Scotland

-The beauty of Scotland lies in its natural sights, but there are also many festivals and events to attend throughout the summer.
-With a little bit of something for everyone, events are mostly based around Edinburgh and Glasgow with some more traditional festivals in the Highlands and islands.
+The beauty of Scotland lies in its natural sights, but there are also many Scottish festivals and events to attend throughout the summer.
+Events are mostly based around Edinburgh and Glasgow with some more traditional festivals hosted in the Highlands and islands.

 ---|---|---|